schollz/cowyodel/README.md

 wrote text to '2-adoring-thompson'
 ```

-The encryption is fully compatible with th server-side encryption on [cowyo.com](https://cowyo.com), so you can still use the web browser to decrypt/encrypt your document.
+The encryption is fully compatible with the server-side encryption on [cowyo.com](https://cowyo.com), so you can still use the web browser to decrypt/encrypt your document.

+If the decryption fails, the document will be re-uploaded to the cowyo server.

 ### Binary files

 Binary files are Gzipped and then Base64 encoded for transfering to/from the server.
-Thus, you should not access them via the web browser as it would risk corrupting them.
+To upload just use `--binary`, and downloading is exactly the same.

 ```
 $ cowyodel upload --binary image.jpg